-The following deductions, amongst others, can be made to gross employment income for PIT purposes:
+The following, amongst others, can be deducted from gross employment income for PIT purposes:

 - Social security contributions (employee contributions).

-- Mandatory contributions to mutual benefit societies, providing for widows and orphans upon the death of the participant.
+- Mandatory contributions to mutual benefit societies, providing for widows/widowers and orphans upon the death of the participant.

 - Dues to unions and compulsory contributions to professional colleges, up to a maximum of EUR 500.

 - Legal defence expenses, up to a maximum of EUR 300.

 - 'Other expenses' deduction of EUR 2,000.
 This deduction is higher for workers who accept a work post in another town/city or for disabled workers.

 Employment income (with certain exceptions) with a vesting period of more than two years that is not obtained on a regular or recurring basis and employment income that is obtained on a notably irregular basis in accordance with the regulations implemented under Spanish PIT Law is reduced by 30% if, in both cases, the income is recorded in a single tax period (except in the case of income resulting from the termination of an ordinary or special employer/employee relationship).
 The amount regarding which the 30% reduction can be availed of should not exceed EUR 300,000.